-- 1. Created from: "Survey on Science and Technology Research", (2017), Ministry of Internal Affairs and Communications; "Main Science and Technology Indicators" OECD; "Science and Engineering Indicators 2018", National Science Foundation (NSF) Values for Japan are as of March 31, 2017.
-Values for Iceland and South Korea relate to 2016.
-Values for other countries relate to 2015. - Estimated and provisional values are included. - 3.
+- 1. Created from: "Survey on Science and Technology Research", (2018), Ministry of Internal Affairs and Communications; "Main Science and Technology Indicators" OECD; "Science and Engineering Indicators 2018", National Science Foundation (NSF) 2.
+Values for Japan are as of March 31, 2018.
+Values for South Korea relate to 2017.
+Values for Iceland, United kingdom, Italy and Netherland - relate to 2016.
+Values for other countries relate to 2015.
+Estimated and provisional values are included. - 3.
 Value for the United States is the percentage of women employed as scientists (including some cultural sciences and social sciences).
 When including engineers, the percentage of female scientists and engineers is 28.4%

-Source: 2018 version of "Gender Equality White Paper", Cabinet Office Gender Equality Bureau
+Source: 2019 version of "Gender Equality White Paper", Cabinet Office Gender Equality Bureau